pokeclicker/pokeclicker-wiki/data/Items/Rich Mulch_description.md

 Rich mulch increases the harvest rate of berries by 100% (2x) for the duration of the item's effect.
-Each rich mulch lasts for 5 minutes, and they can be stacked for a longer effect time.
+Each rich mulch lasts for 5 minutes (300 seconds), and they can be stacked for a longer effect time.